 If someone went to jail for 10 years after opening their first credit card, would you think that person deserves a high credit score?
 His utilization rate stayed at 0% all this time, and that the bureaus would register as a bad thing.

 If someone is always near the maximum of their available credit, that’s also a negative.
 A lender does not want to think you are just one financial crisis away from going bankrupt.
-If you cannot keep your utilization rate low, how can you afford to take on new credit in the soon future?
+If you cannot keep your utilization rate low, how can you afford to take on new credit?

-The goal is to make lenders believe you are able to handle more credit.
+The goal is to make lenders believe you can handle more credit.
 It is a game between the borrower and lender, as both are searching for common ground.
 By sticking to around 20% credit utilization, you are proving to be a trusted borrower.
 You can let it reach 30% or even 35% some months, but 20% should be your target.

-You can see a big change in your FICO score in either direction, depending on how much of your available credit you use.
-We will use an example below to illustrate just how powerful your use rate is on your credit rating.
+You can see a significant change in your FICO score in either direction, depending on how much of your available credit you use.
+We will use an example below to illustrate how powerful your use rate is on your credit rating.

-Now that you are taking your credit serious, it’s important to transition away from the idea of using it as a “rainy day fund” of any kind.
-Relying on your credit in emergency situations will just lead you to bigger problems down the road.
+Now that you are taking your credit seriously, it’s important to transition away from the idea of using it as a “rainy day fund” of any kind.
+Relying on your credit in emergencies will just lead you to more significant problems down the road.
 In fact, it is often the ‘nail in the coffin’ that crushes the credit score of an on-the-fence borrower.

-If you “must” then it’s acceptable to use credit to help you out in an emergency.
+If you “must,” then it’s acceptable to use credit to help you out in an emergency.
 But, you should always try to save money on the side for this reason.
-If you are paying back a big amount of debt, but your payments are large, maybe you can save a little on the side.
+If you are paying back a significant amount of debt, but your payments are large, maybe you can save a little on the side.
 The lesser effect on your debt repayment is negligible.

-Plus, you should aware yourself on the effects of tapping your credit.
-As illustrated, your credit score will see a big change from the difference in use rates.
+Plus, you should be aware of the effects of tapping your credit.
+As illustrated, your credit score will see a significant change from the difference in use rates.
 Your lowered credit score will make it harder to get approved anywhere else.
 If you need to dig another hole before getting out from below, you will just end up paying even more.
 Then, you will find yourself consolidating your debts at a “competitive” rate.

 You do not need to control all, but you need to know everything.
 This is why many borrowers turn to credit monitoring services, as it is often too difficult to keep track of all the little details.

-As a college student, your biggest financial risk is not following a budget.
+As a college student, your most significant financial risk is not following a budget.
 School is full of unexpected expenses, especially for those that like to socialize.
 You need to know you can afford what you plan to spend each month, or else you are setting yourself up for disaster.

 Worst case, get yourself a budgeting app or software to help keep track of your expenses.
 You might even be able to pair your online banking with a credit monitoring service, which serves as the best of both worlds.
-You will have your credit use, your credit report and score, and all your expenses factored in a single place.
-This makes it easy to get a full picture on your credit, as there are no uncertainties that can interfere with your expectations.
+You will have your credit use, credit report, score, and all your expenses factored in a single place.
+This makes it easy to get a full picture of your credit, as there are no uncertainties that can interfere with your expectations.

-Of course, not all credit offers are good.
-You should not add a fourth or fifth credit card to your arsenal, just because you got the offer.
-You need to get an impressive credit limit, a low interest rate, or something else to make it worthwhile.
+Of course, not all credit offers are reasonable.
+You should not add a fourth or fifth credit card to your arsenal just because you got the offer.
+You need to get an impressive credit limit, a low-interest rate, or something else to make it worthwhile.
 If you get a strong FICO score, your goal is to find a much more attractive credit card.
 At this point, you will likely find yourself applying for one that has specific interest to you.

-As a college student, you should jump from your first credit card or two, to also having a cashback rewards card.
+As a college student, you should jump from your first credit card or two to have a cashback rewards card.
 That one can become the card you use the most, and the others can remain more dormant.
-Getting You can also transfer funds between credit cards, if the terms are right, which might help you balance your debt.
+Getting You can also transfer funds between credit cards if the terms are right, which might help you balance your debt.

 You need to erase the idea of “doing (A) causes (B) to happen” because your credit report is not a static piece of paper.
 There are no simple numbers used to measure the cause and effect of your actions.